wildthinkslaboratory/blog-kit/_pages/calculus/prelude.md

 # --outlinebox

 # :::: hint
 OK, its a trick question.
 We don't have enough information to compute the position of the car at those times.
-This leads to a weird and unexpected phenomenom in calculus and it's going to come up very soon.
+There's a weird and unexpected phenomenom that happens in calculus and this example will help explain it.
+It's going to come up very soon.

 # --outlinebox remember
 **Remember:**
 If you know the position at two time points, you can figure out the rate of travel during that time interval.

-If you know the rate of travel during a time interval, you can figure out the distance traveled during that interval, but you can't figure out the exact position at the endpoints.
+If you know the rate of travel during a time interval, you can figure out the distance traveled during that interval, but you can't figure out the exact position at the time interval endpoints.
 # --outlinebox
 [Continue](/pages/rectangleMatch)
 # ::::